ESSS/jobs_done10/README.md

 ## Server ##

 jobs done includes a `flask` end point in `jobs_done10.server` which can be deployed using [Docker](https://www.docker.com/).

 This end point is tailored to receive the push event from a Webhook of a BitBucket Server instance.
+A post without any json data will return the installed version, useful to check the installed version and that the end point is correct.

 ### Configuration ###